We currently need attorney volunteers for:

 Bankruptcy cases for seniors

-On September 14, 2012, the New York State Court of Appeals adopted a new rule requiring any applicant seeking to be admitted to practice in New York after January 1, 2015, based on successful passage of the bar examination must satisfy the 50-hour Requirement.
+In 2015, according to the New York State Court of Appeals, any applicant seeking to be admitted to practice in New York must satisfy the 50-hour volunteer requirement.

 Volunteer with CELJ!
 Law students can fulfill their 50 hour pro bono requirement through volunteering with our agency.
 Contact the Pro Bono Coordinator, Nicole Komin, at firstname.lastname@example.org for more information to cross another task off your law school graduation list!